semanticmachinelearning/HealthChatbot/README.md

 RobGUI.ipynb Run through the cells and the last cell is the the Chatbot interface.

 D. The data and evaluation files
-The data files all in the 'cknn' folder with our tested 15 condtions and 6 questions for each of them.
+The data files all in the 'cknn.zip' folder with our tested 15 condtions and 6 questions for each of them.
+Please unzip the file and place it into your running directory for testing.
 The glo_cknn is the global cknn repository linked all the triples together in one CKNN graph.
 The testing results are in a form that you can find in another file called evaluation form.docx

 E. PredictionRanking.ipynb file shows the example of the prediction algorithm based on the probability of Discrete Uniform Distribution (DUD)